sayfulloh11/Pytorch_practice/README.md

 # Pytorch_practice
-This is simple practice from pytorch.
+You can find practice releted Pytorch